When a sweet connection matters so much.

 ___________________________________________________________________________

-Soon after, I had a conversation over Zoom with a leader who was interviewing me about coaching her for public speaking.
+Soon after, I had a conversation over Zoom with a CEO who was interviewing me about potentially coaching her for public speaking.
 Again, fleeting eye contact with a lot of nervous, extraneous movement.
-Eye contact is a choice.
-Stillness is a choice.
-How much more present would her audience find her?
-It’s not only about the words.
-How one shows up physically counts for so much more.

 When I train senior people in presenting themselves and we worked assiduously on eye contact, the before and after is unmistakable.
-Each person gets to experience from their colleagues how their positive impression grows when using their eye contact.
+Each person gets to hear from their colleagues how their positive impression grows when using their eye contact.
 What a win!
 It would take our breath away.

 What to do?
 It’s not about staring.
 That would feel like stalking.
 It’s about showing interest.
 It’s about giving attention and taking attention.
 It’s about allowing the energy to flow to and from you and the other person (people).
 Try it.
 Take time to carefully build it and then it becomes more comfortable.